Chart Color Schemes

 Miners Rest is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Miners Rest had a cultural diversity score below average, with 91.6% of its population born in Australia, 93.9% being citizens, and 95.4% speaking English only at home.
-Christianity was the predominant religion, accounting for 43.8% of people in Miners Rest as of 2016 data.
-However, Islam showed an overrepresentation with 0.8%, compared to the regional average of 0.7%.
+Miners Rest had a cultural diversity below average, with 91.6% born in Australia, 93.9% being citizens, and 95.4% speaking English only at home.
+Christianity was the main religion, comprising 43.8%.
+Islam was overrepresented at 0.8%, compared to 1.0% across Rest of Vic.

 Frequently Asked Questions - Diversity